JoshDreamland/Yamlet/README.md

 This is, at the time of this writing, the only way to trigger literal style for a YAML value.
 I cannot accomplish it from a tag.

-### Maps in Yamlet
+### Map literals in Yamlet expressions
-Yamlet maps are meant to look like YAML maps, but they aren't:
+Yamlet maps are meant to look like YAML maps, but they aren't exactly the same:

 ```yaml
 my_yamlet_map: !expr |